managedcoder/PVAAudioCodesCC/README.md

 need to complete which are easy enough to follow that you shouldn't need any prior knowledge to be successful.
-Alternatively, this short [Getting Started Screencast](https://aka.ms/pva-vaicc-start) covers the same ground, but in video form which can be an easier and quick to follow for this type of activity.
+Alternatively, this short [Getting Started Screencast](https://aka.ms/pva-vaicc-start) covers the same ground, but in video form which can be easier and quicker to follow for this type of activity.

 1) **Clone the PVA/AudioCodes Contact Center Repo**